vincenzocoia/vincenzocoia.github.io/career/goals.md

 ### Application

-_I'm passionate about applying data science to address real problems._
+_I'm passionate about addressing real problems with data science._

 Currently, my main focus is on mentoring MDS students for their capstone projects -- a 2-month-long project that students complete in collaboration with various organizations.